 In the final moments of “Bad Eggs”, Daniel hands over the lawyer’s phone number, but it was all a con.
 He was never going to help Kreese out, although this trick will probably come back to haunt him.
 Miyagi-Do are outnumbered and outmatched, they will need a miracle to stop Cobra Kai’s global empire building.

-What did you think of the Netflix series Cobra Kai season 5, episode 7?
+What did you think of Cobra Kai season 5, episode 7?
 Comment below.